Nuclear fuel cycle

 - Additional Readings

-The series of processes whereby uranium and related elements are utilized as energy sources in nuclear reactors, and may eventually return to the environment from which they originated, or be reused as energy sources.
-The nuclear fuel cycle typically involves the following steps: (1) finding and mining the uranium ore; (2) refining the uranium from other elements; (3) enriching the uranium-235 content to 3–5%; (4) fabricating fuel elements; (5) interim storage and cooling of spent fuel; (6) reprocessing of spent fuel to recover uranium and plutonium (optional); (7) fabricating recycle fuel for added energy production (optional); (8) cooling of spent fuel or reprocessing waste, and its eventual transport to a repository for disposal in secure long-term storage.
-See also: Nuclear fuels
+The series of processes whereby uranium or another nuclear fuel is obtained, utilized as an energy source in a nuclear reactor, and then disposed of or recycled.
+The nuclear fuel cycle is an integral part of electricity generation at nuclear power plants, supplying the uranium fuel necessary for reactor operation.
+Excluding fuel loading and operations at a nuclear plant, the cycle typically involves the following steps: (1) finding and mining uranium ore (Fig. 1); (2) refining the uranium from other elements; (3) enriching the uranium-235 content to 3–5%; (4) fabricating fuel pellets; (5) interim storage and cooling of spent fuel; (6) reprocessing of spent fuel to recover uranium and plutonium (optional); (7) fabricating recycled fuel for added energy production (optional); (8) cooling of spent fuel or reprocessing waste and its potential transport to a repository for disposal in secure long-term storage.
+See also: Electric power generation; Nuclear fuels; Nuclear power; Nuclear reactor; Plutonium; Uranium

 The content above is only an excerpt.